pulumi/pulumi-hugo/themes/default/content/docs/guides/saml/onelogin.md

 | SAML encryption method     | `TRIPLEDES-CBC`                                           |

 {{% notes type="warning" %}}
-Do not change the value of the Name ID Format once your users have started using Pulumi---not even switching its value between `EmailAddress` or `Persistent`.
+Do not change the value of SAML nameID format once your users have started using Pulumi---not even switching its value between `EmailAddress` or `Persistent`.
 {{% /notes %}}

 ![Configuration settings example ](/images/docs/reference/service/saml-onelogin/onelogin-configure-app.png)